Burn Fat and Gain Muscle

 Let’s face it, no one likes going on a diet, and I am not recommending that you either starve yourself, eliminate all carbs, or go on a specific paleo or keto diet.
 However, you will have to modify what you eat and how you eat.
 Don’t worry though, I am going to show you that it can be very satisfying for your tummy.

 Believe it or not, young men and women have the same muscle building responses to resistance exercise.
 This is called muscle protein synthesis.
-However, women are smaller to start with, and so their percentage of gains is much smaller.
+However, women, on average, are smaller to start with, and so their percentage of gains is much smaller.

 Muscle protein synthesis requires that you eat adequate amounts of protein.
 Most women that I see just do not eat enough protein.
 The average woman in my practice (young and old alike, athletes and non-athletes), eat far less protein than the recommended daily allowance (0.8 grams per kilogram of body weight).
 And this is far less than the modern recommended amount of 1.4 – 2 grams of protein per kilogram body weight for those looking to build muscle.

 For a 130-pound woman, under a 0.8 grams/kg recommendation, she would have to consume 48g of protein.
 A large chicken breast can contain anywhere from 30-40 grams of protein.
 Do you eat more than 1 large chicken breast a day?
 I doubt it.
 1.4 grams/kg for the same sized woman is about 80 grams.

 Women have specific health needs, and their bodies respond differently to exercise and nutritional intake than do men.
 Interestingly, studies show that women who combine resistance exercise with protein supplementation have a greater response in muscle protein synthesis than men do!

 Women also have a higher body fat composition than do men.
 Moreover, women burn more carbohydrates than fat at rest in comparison to men.
 This means it’s harder for women to burn fat as female bodies are more prone to burning sugars.